devries/synacor/README.md

 Finally I used the teleporter, and it worked!

 ## The Orb, Maze, and Vault
+The final challenge involved finding the proper path through a set of rooms.
+As you walk room to room with an orb, the value of that orb changes.
+It starts at 22, and if you walk through rooms that are marked "+" and "4" (moving north twice) the orb now has a value of 26.
+Initially I didn't fully understand the machanic, and thought as each room flashed a color, that maybe I could just follow the green color, but the color corresponds to the operation.

+I systematically walked through the rooms to find the values for every room.
+It turned out to be a four by four grid shown below.
+You start in the lower left with the orb at 22, and need to end in the upper right with a value of 30.
+I spent a little time seeing if I could work this out on paper, but quickly discovered it would be easier to write a program to solve this.

 |      |      |      |      |
 | :--: | :--: | :--: | :--: |